MrViiV/plant-disease-detection-system/README.md

 Steps to Implement the Plant Leaf Disease Prediction Project

-    Mount the google drive on Google Collab Notebook and import the data set Import the required libraries
+    Import the required libraries
     Visualizing the images and Resize images
     Convert the images into a NumPy array and normalize them.